sheunaluko/vcs/README.md

 ```

 Please note, this is just the tip of the iceberg.
 The above commands are known as "simple" commands, and most notably,
-they not note store stateful information and thus it is not possible to write interactive voice commands with them.
+they do not note store stateful information and thus it is not possible to write interactive voice commands with them.
 VCS was built for interactivity however, and thus ships with the **vcs.base_command** class which allows for the
 creation of arbitrary commands which maintain state.
 Here is an example of an echo command in **echo.js**